uber/Cadence-Docs/src/docs/07-operation-guide/05-migration.md

 4. Wait for all old workflows to finish in the old cluster
 5. Shutdown the old Cadence cluster and stop the client workers from connecting to it.

+NOTE 1: With this approach, workflow history/visibility will not be migrated to new cluster.

+NOTE 2: This is the only way to migrate a local domain, because a local domain cannot be converted to a global domain, even after a cluster enables XDC feature.

-NOTE : Starting from [version 0.22.0](https://github.com/uber/cadence/releases/tag/v0.22.0), global domain is preferred/recommended.
+NOTE 3: Starting from [version 0.22.0](https://github.com/uber/cadence/releases/tag/v0.22.0), global domain is preferred/recommended.
 Please ensure you create and use global domains only.
 If you are using local domains, an easy way is to create a global domain and migrate to the new global domain using the above steps.

 ## Migrate with [Global Domain Replication](/docs/concepts/cross-dc-replication/#running-in-production) feature